daniel-grimm/reference-material/tools/PowerApps.md

 # Power Automation
 Power Automation lets you create workflows using a library of plugins.
 Merely enter in a trigger condition, and fill out the parameters for each plugin and workloads will be automatically created.

+These automations can be triggered manually, or automatically.